 Retreating, he risked dropping his guard for a glimpse of her.
 Scarred wrists, snarled coils of hair, the hem of his coat staining the water around her ankles red— another spike of rage threatened to snap his control.
 "Sorry I'm late."

 "Nonsense."
-Fetching another potion, she mimed drawing it from her bosom with a wink and a flourish.
+Holding another potion, she mimed drawing it from her bosom with a wink and a flourish.
 "You're just in time, Auron.
 If you would?"

 "Hmph."
 Smiling faintly, he took the potion and tossed it back.
 Cool healing soothed the burning needles of pain burrowing under his skin.
 Then he sprang forward, throwing out his left hand in another Break that he had not needed in thirteen years.
-"Peeling the fruit for her," Lulu used to call it: jarring ordinary matter with pyreflies so spells hit twice as hard.
-Blue sparks showered around him from the oblique impact.
+"Peeling the fruit for her," Lulu used to call it: stunning fiends' pyrefly-bonds so spells hit twice as hard.
+Blue sparks showered around him.
 Pivoting away, he braced as Lulu swept up her hand in an emphatic command.
 The air quaked.
 Ultima's black jaws closed around the aeon, pinching it down to a point before exploding outwards in a bubble of insanity.
 Just before the shockwave reached them, it reversed, crushing the aeon in torturous slow motion.